wak75/devopsProj/readme.md

 # Easy Setup

 For those looking for a quick setup, follow these steps:
+**Advantages**: It does not require you to have a dockerhub ID, as you will not going to push anything into it.
+All docker images created will stay in your local system.

 1. **Run the Script**: Execute the `script.sh` file.
 This script automates the process of creating two Docker images, `was24/front` and `was24/back`, using the provided `docker-compose.yml` file.
 You can find more details about Docker Compose in the [official Docker documentation](https://docs.docker.com/compose/).